samooth/spaceautobase/README.md

 A view is one or more spacecores whose contents are created by deterministically applying the linearized nodes from writers.
 The view represents the combined history of all writers' inputs or the current state of the system as a whole.

-Spacebase accepts an `open` function for creating views and an `apply` function that can be used to update the views based on the writer nodes.
+SpaceAutobase accepts an `open` function for creating views and an `apply` function that can be used to update the views based on the writer nodes.

 ```js
 function open (store) {